GHCFW/WorkshopExercise23/Exercise_1_Game_Setup_on_Thonny.md

-## Exercise 1: Play the reaction game on the Pico board
+## Activity 1: Play the reaction game on the Pico board

    **Goal of the game**<br>
     This is a game of quick reflexes! <br>